dminkovsky/babel-relay-maven-plugin/README.md

 The above configuration binds this plugin's `build` goal to execute during compilation.
 So `mvn compile` will produce the introspection result JSON output in `${project.basedir}/webapp/schema.json`.

+Note that classloaders used during Maven plugin executions [do not include project compile or runtime dependencies](http://maven.apache.org/guides/mini/guide-maven-classloading.html).
+If your `GraphQLSchemaSupplier` has any class dependencies beyond the scope of the standard JDK libraries, they must be specified within the plugin configuration's `<dependencies>`.